Dave Saunders Podcast Onesheet

 300-WORD BIO

-He lives in Baltimore with his family and continues to work with early-stage surgical robotics and green tech companies.
+He lives in Baltimore with his family and continues to work with early-stage surgical robotics and advanced interventional medical device companies.